hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/sentiment-setup.md

 ## Overview

-In this tutorial, you'll learn how to set up and configure the sentiment analysis component of Quantum Trader.
+In this tutorial, you'll learn how to set up and configure the sentiment analysis component of Quantum Object Trader.
 This powerful feature analyzes market sentiment from news and social media sources to enhance your trading decisions.

 ## Prerequisites